-Weed has been touted for its relaxation, anxiety-relieving, and pain-reducing abilities.
-However, there has been rising concern in regards to youth and adolescents who are smoking weed.
-While the effects of smoking weed on adolescents aren’t fully understood, research shows that it can detrimentally impact the developing brain of youth.
+The effects of marijuana have been touted for its relaxation, anxiety-relieving, and pain-reducing abilities.
+However, there has been rising concern in regards to youth and teen marijuana use.
+While the effects of adolescent marijuana use aren’t fully understood, research shows that it can have adverse effects on the developing brain of youth.

 The main component in marijuana that causes the relaxing and euphoric effects is delta-9-tetrahydrocannabinol more commonly known as THC.
 This chemical component found in weed is in the bud or flowers it produces as well as in resin produced by the leaves and buds.
 In addition to THC, there are another 500 chemicals in weed and about 100 compounds related to cannabis called cannabinoids.
 These compounds produce varied effects in users.

-And there are a lot of marijuana users across the nation—particularly amongst vulnerable youth.
+And there are a lot of cannabis users across the nation—particularly amongst vulnerable youth.

-The National Institute on Drug Abuse (NIDA), reports that in 2018, 11.8 million American youth reported using marijuana in the past year.
-This number is steadily growing along with the younger age groups using it more than ever before.
+The National Institute on Drug Abuse (NIDA), reports that in 2018, 11.8 million American youth reported using recreational marijuana in the past year.
+This number is steadily growing along with the younger age groups, particularly with school students using it more than ever before.
 Reports also show that a staggering 4% of all twelfth graders say they smoke weed daily.
-The advent and popularity of vaping and the ability to use vape pens more inconspicuously have made it easier to indulge in marijuana.
+The advent and popularity of vaping and the ability to use vape pens more inconspicuously have made it easier to indulge in more frequent marijuana use.
 In addition, the legalization (to one degree or another) in numerous states has made weed more readily available.
 And while youth are unable to purchase marijuana without a parent’s consent, they are more able to get it from others than ever before.

 As mentioned, weed can be consumed by smoking it via vape pens.
 It can also be smoked in paper (joints or blunts) as well as through glass pipes or water bubblers.
-In addition, today, there are edibles sold so that individuals can consume weed through food and beverages.
-Not only is it easier to get marijuana today, it’s also much easier to consume it.
+In addition, today, there are marijuana products sold as edibles that individuals can consume weed through food and beverages.
+Not only is it easier to get marijuana today, it’s also much easier to consume.

 When marijuana is smoked, the chemicals and compounds enter the body via the lungs and go into the bloodstream.
 From there, the THC and other active chemicals are quickly carried to the brain.
 Effects are felt almost immediately with smoking.
 If weed is consumed via foods and drinks, it can take about 30 minutes to one hour for the effects to begin.
 This is because with this method of consumption it must pass through the digestive system.
 In some cases, this delay in effects can cause the user to consume more and then end up having more in their bodies than they’d like.

 The effects of smoking weed can vary from person to person as well as from batch to batch of weed.
-Each has different amounts of THC.
+Each has different doses of THC.
 In addition, marijuana contains different terpenes.
 These terpenes vary and each can cause different effects.
 Today, the potency of weed can be very high.
-Some of the most common effects of smoking weed are:
+Some of the most common effects of cannabis use are: